Everything Every Band All at Once I: A Global Morphology Catalog in Abell 2744 based on UNCOVER/MegaScience: Parameterizing Size as a Function of Wavelength

 \section{Parameterizing Size as a Function of Wavelength}

 One of the strengths of our catalog is that it covers the full 20 bands of NIRCam.
 To enable easier interpretation of these multi-wavelength sizes, we parameterize the size of each galaxy as a function of wavelength.
-This facilitates high precision measurements, by combining information from multiple nearby bands, and provides a framework to discuss wavelength-dependent morphology.
-For this catalog we will parameterize the $\log\, R_e$ as a quadratic in $\log \lambda$ following:
+This facilitates high-precision measurements by combining information from multiple nearby bands and provides a framework to discuss wavelength-dependent morphology.
+For this catalog we will parameterize the $\log R_e$ as a quadratic in $\log \lambda$ following:

-Where $p_0$, $p_1$ and $p_2$ are fit for each galaxy.
-An offset is applied to $\log \lambda\sim 2.2\, \mu m $, roughly the average wavelength of the NIRCam bands, to normalize the wavelengths and facilitate easier fitting.
+where $p_0$, $p_1$, and $p_2$ are free parameters fit for each galaxy.
+An offset is applied to $\log \lambda\sim 2.2\, \mu m $, which is roughly the average wavelength of the NIRCam bands, to normalize the wavelengths and facilitate easier fitting.
 We find that this parameterization provides the right level of simplicity versus flexibility to approximate the majority of all galaxies in our sample.
-We only use size measurements with \texttt{use\_fit}$ = 1,2$ and fit in the observed frame wavelength, with $R_e$ in arcseconds and limit the fitting to galaxies with $\geq 2$ bands with suitable measurements.
-To account for the underestimation of the $R_{\rm eff.}$ uncertainty we add 3\% error in quadrature to all radii measurements.
-Additionally our PSF models are not perfect \citep{Weaver.etal.2024}, to reflect this we add an additional term in quadrature $\frac{\sigma_{\rm PSF}}{R_{\rm PSF}}\times \left(\frac{R_{\rm PSF}}{R_{\rm eff}}\right)^2$.
-Here $R_{\rm PSF}$ is the width of the PSF in each band, which we take as the FWHM divided by $\sqrt{8\ln2}$, to convert to a Gaussian standard deviation.
-We assume a 10\% error on the PSF so that $\frac{\sigma_{\rm PSF}}{R_{\rm PSF}} = 0.1$.
+We only use size measurements with \texttt{use\_fit}$ = 1,2$, fit in the observed frame wavelength, with $R_e$ in arcseconds, and limit the fitting to galaxies with $\geq 2$ bands with suitable measurements.
+To account for the likely underestimation of the $R_{\rm eff.}$ uncertainty observed in the Section \ref{sec: recovery test}, we add 3\% error in quadrature to all radii measurements\footnote{The mean fractional error in size is $\sim 3\%$ in a given band in this sample.
+Adding an additional 3\% in quadrature to the reported uncertainties is roughly comparable to our prescription of inflating size uncertainty by a factor of 2.}.
+Additionally, to account for the error in our PSF models, we add an additional term:

+in quadrature to the size uncertainty. $R_{\rm PSF}$ is the width of the PSF in each band.
+To obtain this width, we take the FWHM of the PSF and convert it to the standard deviation by dividing it by $\sqrt{8\ln2}$, assuming the PSF profile is approximately Gaussian.
+We assume a 10\% error on the PSF ($\frac{\sigma_{\rm PSF}}{R_{\rm PSF}} = 0.1$) to encapsulate the width difference between empirical PSFs and drizzled model PSFs \citep{Weaver.etal.2024}.